 Cerebral Palsy Litigation Attorney in Texas

-The psychological, emotional, and financial costs for a lifetime of special needs and medical care can be devastating.
-If your child’s injuries were caused by the negligence of health care professionals, we can help you recover damages to sustain your financial security and stability.
+The psychological, emotional, and financial costs of a lifetime of special needs and medical care can be devastating.
+If your child’s injuries were caused by the negligence of healthcare professionals, we can help you recover damages to sustain your financial security and stability.

-Cerebral Palsy refers to an array of congenital disorders seen in children.
-Cerebral palsy is associated with a variety of affects, the most common of which involve impaired muscle coordination and motor skills.
+Cerebral Palsy refers to an array of congenital disorders seen in children that affects movement, balance, and coordination.
+Cerebral palsy is associated with a variety of effects, the most common of which involve impaired muscle coordination and motor skills.
 Symptoms may include seizures, involuntary movement, hearing disabilities, speech impediments, and difficulty concentrating.

-When medical errors made during the labor and delivery process inflict permanent injury upon an infant, the Houston birth injury attorneys at Shaw Cowart LLP understand the emotional hardships a family must face to support a lifetime of special needs and manage the accompanying medical expenses.
+When medical errors made during the labor and delivery process inflict permanent injury upon an infant, our birth injury attorneys in Austin understand the emotional hardships a family must face to support a lifetime of special needs and manage the accompanying medical expenses.
 While the harm your child has suffered cannot be undone, our Austin cerebral palsy lawyers will help you obtain the financial compensation to improve the quality of life for your child and your family.